MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 ### Single-zone deployment

 If you don't use multiple availability zones or regions, then your data is likely to be stored within a single data center.
-However, if that data center has an outage, your data might be unavailable or lost.
+In the unlikely event of a data center outage, your solution might be unavailable and your data could be lost.

 <!-- TODO diagram -->